 -

-Commitment: The company must remain active and maintain its workforce for at least 3 years.
+Commitment: The company must remain active and retain its workforce for a minimum of 3 years.

 -

-Condition: Marriage to a Turkish citizen and at least 3 years having passed since the registration date.
+Conditions: Marriage to a Turkish citizen and the passing of at least 3 years from the date of registration.

 -

-Main Condition: The marriage must be genuine and based on cohabitation.
-Sham marriages will lead to the revocation of citizenship and legal penalties.
+Main Condition: The marriage must be genuine and based on shared life.
+Sham marriages will result in the annulment of citizenship and legal penalties.

 Required Documents for Citizenship Application

-The list of documents may vary slightly depending on your chosen method, but the general and primary documents are:
+The list of documents may differ slightly depending on your chosen method, but the general and main documents are:

 -